 When I create a tablescape, one of my favorite elements to include are napkin rings.
-So let me show you how to make napkin rings for your holiday table.
+So let me show you how to make napkin rings for your Thanksgiving table.

 Napkin rings are another little detail that gives you an opportunity to continue your table theme.
 Napkin rings allow you to bring out your most creative ideas.
 The best part?
 Learning how to make napkin rings is easy.